 This Plan is a health maintenance organization (HMO).
 OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
-Group Health Cooperative of South Central Wisconsin holds the following accreditations: Health Plan Accreditation for Commercial HMO and Marketplace HMO and/or T/the local plans and the vendor that supports Group Health Cooperative of South Central Wisconsin holds accreditation from NCQA.
+Group Health Cooperative of South Central Wisconsin holds the following accreditations: Health Plan Accreditation for Commercial HMO, Marketplace HMO, the local plans and the vendor that supports Group Health Cooperative of South Central Wisconsin holds accreditation from NCQA.
 To learn more about this plan's accreditation(s), please visit the following websites: National Committee for Quality Assurance (www.ncqa.org).

 We require you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
 We are solely responsible for the selection of these providers in your area.
 Contact us for a copy of our most recent provider directory.
+We give you the choice of enrollment in a High Option or a Standard Option.